Knight-X/bayesian_nn/README.md

 In addition, the posterior distribution of the weights could be approximated through variational inference, where the evidence/variational lower bound (or negative variational free energy) is optimized so that the KL-divergence between the approximate and true posterior is minimized.

 ## Layers
-bayesian-nn primarily provides the user with the flexibility of stacking neural net layers where weights follow an approximate posterior distribution.
+bayesian_nn primarily provides the user with the flexibility of stacking neural net layers where weights follow an approximate posterior distribution.
 <!--
 Pre-implemented layers include:

-Layer | bayesian-nn
+Layer | bayesian_nn
 ------- | --------
 FullyConnected | [bnn.fully_connected]()
 Conv2d | [bnn.conv2d]()